ashu1069/Perceptual-Piercing/README.md

 # Perceptual Piercing: Human Visual Cue-Based Object Detection in Low Visibility Conditions
 <img src="/perceptual_piercing.png" alt="Perceptual Piercing" width="1000px">

-A novel machine-learning framework, inspired by the atmospheric scattering model and human visual cortex mechanisms, to enhance object detection under poor visibility scenarios such as fog, smoke, and haze.
+A novel deep-learning framework, inspired by the atmospheric scattering model and human visual cortex mechanisms, to enhance object detection under poor visibility scenarios such as fog, smoke, and haze.
 Implemented a multi-tiered strategy based on human-like visual cues that integrates an initial quick detection, followed by target-specific dehazing, and concludes with an in-depth detection phase.

 ## Installation